Who Was Michael Jackson?

 In the 2003 television documentary, Living with Michael Jackson, British journalist Martin Bashir spent several months with the singer, even getting him to discuss his relationships with children.
 Jackson admitted that he continued to have children sleep over at his ranch, even after the 1993 allegations, and that sometimes he slept with the children in his bed.
 "Why can't you share your bed?
 That's the most loving thing to do, to share your bed with someone," Jackson told Bashir.

 Jackson's accuser also appeared via videotape and described how he had been given wine and molested.
-However, the jury found problems with his testimony, as well as that of his mother, and Jackson was found not guilty of all charges on June 14, 2005.
+However, the jury found problems with his testimony, as well as that of his mother.
+Jackson was found not guilty of all charges on June 14, 2005.

-In the aftermath of his trial, Jackson's reputation was effectively destroyed and his finances were in shambles.
+In the aftermath of his 2005 trial for child molestation, Jackson's reputation was effectively destroyed and his finances were in shambles.
 He soon found refuge in his friendship with Bahrain's Prince Salman Bin Hamad Bin Isa Al-Khalifa, who helped the pop star pay his legal and utility bills, and invited him to his country as a personal guest.

 In Bahrain, the prince took care of the singer's expenses and built a recording studio for him.
 In return, Jackson allegedly promised to collaborate on a new album for Al-Khalifa's record label, write an autobiography and create a stage play.
 The completed work never materialized, however, and Jackson soon faced a $7 million lawsuit from his friend for reneging on his promises.